rsvsaha/react-DragAndDrop-PWA/README.md

 SAVE WORKFLOW | Button | Saves the workFlow with the workFlow name as WorkFlowName.json .
 OPEN WORKFLOW | Button | Opens the workFlow of the WorkFlowName.
 (The WorkFlow must exist else it will throw an error).

+# Preview
+The preview page contains the preview of the app but without the service worker.
+So the app execution would depend on the network speed.
+[NEEDS TO BE IMPROVED]